Billing and Payment

-Motor Vehicle Registration Fee is automatically charged to all student accounts at the beginning of the school year.
-If parking is not desired, students must notify the Office of Student Accounts to waive the registration fee.
-A Vehicle Registration Waiver Form will accompany the first bill for the semester.
+Motor Vehicle Registration Fee is automatically charged to all student accounts at the beginning of the academic year.
+If parking is not desired, students must notify the Office of Student Accounts to have this registration fee waived.
+The Vehicle Registration Waiver Form must be completed to request this waiver.

 Returned Check Charge

-Returned checks will be re-deposited one time unless we are notified otherwise.
-A $25 handling charge will be added to the student’s account each time a check is returned because of insufficient funds or other reasons.
-This is applicable to all checks written to Guilford College.
+Returned checks are re-deposited one time unless we are notified otherwise.
+A handling fee will be charged to the student’s account each time a check is returned due to insufficient funds or for other reasons.
+This policy applies to all checks written to Guilford College.

 Guilford College offers a student health insurance policy underwritten by UnitedHealthcare Insurance Company and administered by UnitedHealthcare StudentResources.
 We believe this policy provides appropriate coverage in the Greensboro area for students needing health insurance.
 This voluntary plan is available to CCE students registered for at least four (4) credits each semester.
 This insurance plan covers the 2013-2014 academic year, starting August 6, 2013 and ending August 5, 2014.
 If a student withdraws during the first 31 days of the semester, the insurance plan will be canceled effective the date of withdrawal.
 The total cost for the academic year is $1,600.
 If you wish to participate in this student health insurance plan, complete the enclosed enrollment form and return it to the Student Financial Services Office in the basement of New Garden Hall.
 You may also mail the form to the following address: Guilford College, Student Financial Services Office, 5800 West Friendly Avenue, Greensboro, NC 27410.